jadecobra/python_tdd_exercises/source/classes.rst

     E               + Hi, my name is jane doe and I am 35 E               ?                                  ^^

-  the age is the only thing that is different
+  the age is the only thing that is different now

 * I add the age to the `return statement`_